Milton Keynes Development Corporation: Establishment

+It was headquartered in Wavendon Tower, in the village of Wavendon on the eastern edge of the city.

-Situated in the north of Buckinghamshire near the borders with Northamptonshire and Bedfordshire, it would be a "city in the trees" – the planning guideline was "no building higher than the highest tree" – at a time when multi-storey flats and office blocks were dominating the redevelopment of most inner city areas and many large towns, as well as new housing estates.
+Situated in the north of Buckinghamshire near the borders with Northamptonshire and Bedfordshire, Milton Keynes would be a "city in the trees" – the planning guideline for residential areas outside Central Milton Keynes was "no building higher than the highest tree" – at a time when multi-storey flats and office blocks were dominating the redevelopment of most inner city areas and many large towns.

-The aims that MKDC set out in "The Plan for Milton Keynes" implied that the designers would learn from the mistakes made in the earlier new towns and build a city that people would be proud to call their home.
-On that date, the area within the designated area was home to some 40,000 people in the existing towns and villages.
-It was placed where it would have a direct road (the M1) and rail link (the West Coast Main Line) with the capital city, London, and the second city Birmingham; both 50–60 miles away.
+The vision that the urban design consultants set out in The Plan for Milton Keynes implied that the architects and engineers should learn from the mistakes made in the earlier new towns and build a city that people would be proud to call their home.
+It was placed where it would have the advantages of a direct motorway (the M1) and rail link (the West Coast Main Line) with the capital city, London, and the second city Birmingham; both 80–100 km away.
+The task of MKDC was to give effect to the grand principles of the Plan.